nealey/hdjd/README.md

 * Hercules DJ 4Set (the one Guillemot sent me doesn't even work in Windows)
 * Hercules Console Mk2 (already works with HID code in Mixxx)
 * Hercules RMX (already works with HID code in Mixxx)
-* Hercules DJ Control Instinct (already works with Midi code in Mixxx, although I *will* be contributing a mapping for it)

-If you have a Hercules device that doesn't "just work" with Mixxx, send me an email, there's a good chance I can support it with this driver.
+If you have a Hercules device that doesn't "just work" with Mixxx, send me an email, there's a chance I can support it with this driver.

 How To Get
 ----------